Independent Human Research Ethics Collective

 Ethical Standards used by IHREC

-We provide ethics reviews so that researchers can meet the ethical standards expected of researchers in Aotearoa New Zealand based on national guidelines from a variety of institutions
+We provide research ethics review so that researchers can meet the ethical standards expected of researchers in Aotearoa New Zealand, based on national guidelines from a variety of institutions

 Social Science research standards